engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 * TWEAK: Allow user to tick the "Take a backup with UpdraftPlus before optimizing" option from UpdraftCentral
 * TWEAK: Show last automatic optimization time using site's configured timezone and locale
 * TWEAK: Extra MySQL and MariaDB checks for optimization, along with an over-ride functionality.
-* TWEAK: updated previous optimizations and added optimizations for trash posts, trash comments and orphaned attachements
+* TWEAK: updated previous optimizations and added optimizations for trash posts, trash comments and orphaned attachments
 * TWEAK: Use higher-quality spinner image
 * TWEAK: Adjusted notices about other products
 * TWEAK: Added message for multisite users with proposal to upgrade to Premium.